michaelliao/mysql-warp/README.md

             }
         }
     });

-### Boolean value

-Mysql does not have built-in boolean type.
-Type `bool` or `boolean` is just an alias of `tinyint(1)`.
-If you want to retrieve a boolean value (true, false or null if allowNull is true) instead of a number (1 or 0), you must specify `type: boolean` or `type: bool` in model definition.

-NOTE boolean value conversion only works in model.
-Raw query will still get number value.

 Passing a number or string to find will find by primary key.
 You can also specify a complex find by options: